There are three anti-patterns Agile hates, a fourth that is detestable. Below I describe each, and their telltale signs.

 Regardless of how this situation comes to be, when it happens self-organization can no longer occur because of the practices preached and codified in certification mills that focus on optimizing along with complete and total resource utilization of upstream performance monitoring.
 A highly descriptive analysis of this is found in the blog post of yet another Agile signatory, Ron Jeffries, titled ‘Dark Scrum’ where he writes:

 “Fortunately, Dark Scrum has power holders, Product Owners, and stakeholders for this effort.
 They make sure the programmers are made fully aware of how badly they’ve done.
 That will surely inspire everyone to do better next time.
 To help with that, we have the Sprint Retrospective!”

 - Definition of Doneness that goes well past the recommendations of the Scrum Guide, and instead takes on the appearance of an IEEE Standard 830–1993 Software Requirement Specification.

-- The insistence that multiple teams of varying skillsets and geography all size stories along a common standard; one that is usually based solely on time.
+- The insistence that multiple teams of varying skill sets and geography all size stories along with a common standard; one that is usually based solely on time.
 Moreover, never, ever, EVER discuss nonsensical notions such as #NoEstimates when it comes to story sizing.

-- The treatment of product roadmaps as Gantt and PERT charts, with supporting backlogs taking on the appearance of a WBS.
+- The treatment of product roadmaps as Gantt or PERT charts, with supporting backlogs taking on the appearance of a WBS.